ism-dme/Extract-Parts/README.md

 ## Limitations
-- If the MEI file contains multiple `<scoreDef>`s with a different number of staves, the tool might not work properly.
+- If the MEI file contains multiple `<scoreDef>`s with a different number of staves, the tool may not work properly.
 The workaround is to temporarily comment out the score portions.
-- The handling of variants encoded using `<mei:choice/>` and `<mei:app/>` elements is a challenging area of development, as many combinations, including nesting, are possible.
+- The handling of variants encoded with `<mei:choice/>` and `<mei:app/>` elements is a challenging area of development, as many combinations are possible.
 The current version of the tool partially supports variants, but it can make mistakes.
 - To use the extracted parts for performance, you may need to make some modifications, such as adjusting line and page beginnings, adding cue notes, etc.

 **Current version**: _5.1.1_.
 For details see the CHANGELOG.